indirect/andre.arko.net/_posts/2018-10-25-parsing-logs-230x-faster-with-rust.md

 As fantastic gravy on top of this whole situation, after a few days I realized that I needed to know exactly how much it would cost.
 With each log file taking about 23 seconds, and there being about 500 log files per day, it seemed like I would need about 350,000 seconds of Lambda execution time per month.

 Then, when I went to look up Lambda pricing, I noticed that it has a free tier: 400,000 seconds per month.
 So in the end, it seems like I'm parsing 500GB of logs per day... for free. 😆

+If you want to read the code, or better yet send me pull requests making it even faster, it lives on GitHub at [rubytogether/kirby](https://github.com/rubytogether/kirby).

 <small>Thanks to Steve Klabnik, Ashley Williams, without boats, Rein Heinrichs, Coda Hale, Nelson Minar, Chris Dary, Sunah Suh, Tim Kordas, and Larry Marburger for feedback and encouragement to turn our conversations into a post.</small>